School-Based Health Center (SBHC) Overview

 If you have any questions about the enrollment process or the SBHC, please contact 303-263-1492 or email@example.com.

-If you would like to help advise the SBHC as a parent or community member, please contact email@example.com about serving on the Community Advisory Committee.
-If you are a BHS student and would like to get involved in the SBHC, please contact firstname.lastname@example.org about joining the VOIHCE Youth Advisory Board.
+If you would like to help advise the SBHC as a parent or community member, please contact firstname.lastname@example.org about serving on the Community Advisory Committee.
+If you are a BHS student and would like to get involved in the SBHC, please contact email@example.com or 303-263-1492 (call or text) about joining the VOIHCE Youth Advisory Board.

 In order to make the SBHC a reality, School District 27J is collaborating with the following organizations:

-- Salud Family Health Centers is a Federally Qualified Health Center operating 13 clinic locations and a mobile unit.
-Salud's mission is to provide a quality, integrated health care home to the communities we serve.
-Salud provides preventive dental services at the Brighton SBHC.
+- Salud Family Health Centers provides preventive dental services at the Brighton SBHC.
+Salud is a Federally Qualified Health Center operating 13 clinic locations and a mobile unit.
+Salud's mission is to provide a quality, integrated health care home to the communities they serve.

-- Community Reach Center is a mental health center that works to enhance the health of our community by providing mental health care and other health services at multiple sites throughout Adams County, Colorado.
-Community Reach Center provides mental health counselling for patients at the SBHC.
+- Community Reach Center provides mental health counselling for patients at the SBHC.
+Community Reach Center is a mental health center that works to enhance the health of the community by providing mental health care and other health services at multiple sites throughout Adams County.

 Thank you to the following organizations for providing generous funding to make the SBHC a reality!

 - Colorado Department of Public Health and Environment